Who Needs A Cell Signal Booster For Their Home?

 1. Who Needs A Cell Signal Booster For Their Home?

 How do you know you even need one?
-If you consistently drop calls and have poor data performance in your home or cottage, you should get a booster.
+If you consistently drop calls and have poor data performance in your home or cottage, you should get a cell phone booster for your home.

 You can even customize your use of the signal booster to boost signals in specific areas of the home.